-Most of us know security is important, but still choose the lazy option when it comes to password security.
+Most of us know security is important, but we still choose the lazy option when it comes to password security.
 Of course it's bad to use the same password for every website.
 But it’s not even good enough to use a strong password; we now live in a world where so much is tied up with our online lives that hackers are doing more and more to break into online accounts.

 So, we’re going to look at the whole subject of password security, and hence online account security, how we can choose better passwords, how we can make our lives easier but also safer, how we can increase protection beyond passwords, and how hackers attack and use your account details.